geoanalytic/geoanalytic.github.io/_posts/2016-11-21-a-production-ready-web-mapping-toolkit-part-1.md

 You selected to use Let's Encrypt, please see the documentation for instructions on how to use this in production.
 You must generate a dhparams.pem file before running docker-compose in a production environment. dave@django-base:~/cc_demo$
 ```

+Note that if you don't have a domain name under your control, that question can be skipped but several components won't work, including TLS encryption and mail service with MailGun.

 Once the script is finished, you should have a new directory created within the cc_demo directory which contains all the goodness of the cookiecutter-django recipe.
 Here is the tree view of the directory that I get: